 Bought fresh, often in pods, or canned or dried, lima beans offer a good supply of protein, potassium, phosphorus, and iron.
 They are usually cooked and are often served boiled and buttered as a side dish.
 They may also be used to make soups and salads.
 Lima beans are the main ingredient in succotash, which also includes corn, and often peppers.
 This dish is popular in the American South, where lima beans are also known as butter beans.

-Lima Bean Respect Day is observed next on Saturday, April 20th, 2019.
+Lima Bean Respect Day is being observed today!
 It has always been observed annually on April 20th.

 How to Observe